-How to create reports of PCs not connected to the company network?
+How to create reports of any PCs?

 We can use AIDA64 Network Audit and Business to create reports of corporate computers – for example, laptops – even if they are not connected to the local network.
 This way, we can add those devices to the company PC inventory that are mostly used outside the office.

 If you have a Domain Controller, please read this guide.

 We have three options to inventory such computers:

 - Just like on computers on the local network, we can configure a database to be used on laptops, too.
 The machines will connect to the database through the internet.